Yuan T. Lee: Later career

+In July 2024, Lee accepted president Lai Ching-te's invitation to serve as a consultant on the newly formed National Climate Change Strategy Committee.

+Lee was then elected President of the International Council for Science in 2008 and started his term in 2011.
 He has been involved with the Malta Conferences, an initiative designed to bring together Middle Eastern scientists.
 As part of the initiative, he offered six fellowships to work on the synchrotron in Taiwan.
 He is also a member of International Advisory Council in Universiti Tunku Abdul Rahman.

 Personal life

-Lee's father was a painter in Taiwan.
-His mother was an elementary school teacher, and his elder brother, Yuan-Chuan Lee, has been a professor in at Johns Hopkins University for 40 years, awarded the honor Special Chair Lectureship in Academia Sinica in Taiwan.
-Besides, his younger brother, Yuan-Pern Lee, also awarded this honor.
-Lee's sister, Chi-Mei Lee has served as a professor in National Chung Hsing University.
+Lee's father was a painter in Taiwan, and his mother was an elementary school teacher.
+His elder brother Yuan-Chuan Lee has been a professor at Johns Hopkins University for 40 years and was awarded the honor Special Chair Lectureship in Academia Sinica in Taiwan.
+His younger brother Yuan-Pern Lee was also awarded this honor.
+Lee's sister Chi-Mei Lee has served as a professor at National Chung Hsing University.

 In 2003, he was one of 22 Nobel Laureates who signed the Humanist Manifesto.

-Political role
+Politics

-During the 2000 Presidential Election, Lee has been a supporter of the Pan-green coalition which advocates Taiwan independence.
-In the last week of the election he announced his support for the candidacy of Chen Shui-bian who subsequently won over James Soong.
-Chen intended to nominate Lee to become Premier.
-Lee has been the President of the Academia Sinica since 1994 and renounced his U.S. citizenship to take the post.
-As president of Academia Sinica he presided over the creation of the Taiwanese history textbook Knowing Taiwan.
+During the 2000 Taiwanese presidential election, Lee supported the pan-green coalition which advocates Taiwan independence.
+In the last week of the election he announced his support for the candidacy of Chen Shui-bian who subsequently defeated James Soong in the election.
+Chen intended to nominate Lee to become premier.